HuskyHacks/ShadowSteal/README.md

 ## Release History

 ###  v.03.69 | the N I C E update
 Lean and mean.
-Compress all shadow files that exist.
 Optimized compile options added.
-Huge thanks to @orbitalgun for the pseudo PR!
+HUGE performance increase due to compiler optimization, full bruteforce now takes place almost instantly.
+Huge thanks to @orbitalgun for the pseudo PR, glory be to your house and name!

 ### v.02 THE JEFF BEEZY UPDATE
 - Bruteforce and Triage mode